Deep Orthogonal Hypersphere Compression for Anomaly Detection: Deep Orthogonal Bi-Hypersphere Compression

-\subsubsection{Motivation and Theoretical Analysis}
+\subsection{Motivation and Theoretical Analysis}

-As aforementioned, we found that the learned distribution of training data sometimes does not conform the hypersphere assumption.
-Let the anomaly score be determined by $\ell_2$ norm $\Vert\mathbf{z}-\mathbf{c}\Vert$ where $\mathbf{c}$ denotes the centroid, the original evaluation of anomaly detection is to compare the score with a threshold $\hat{r}$ determined by a certain quantile (e.g. 0.95).
-Specifically, if $\Vert\mathbf{z}-\mathbf{c}\Vert \ge \hat{r}$ then $\mathbf{z}$ is abnormal.
-So it is natural to expect most samples to locate near the origin.
-However, the empirical exploration found that in a high dimensional space, most samples are far away from the origin.
-Taking Gaussian distributions as an example, the distributions would look like a \textit{soap-bubble}\footnote{\href{https://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/}{https://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/}}, which means the high-dimensional normal data are more likely to locate in a bi-hypersphere instead of a simple hypersphere \citep{vershynin2018high}.
-To be more specific, referred to \citep{vershynin2018high}, the typical set, where data has information closest to the expected entropy of the population, of a Gaussian is the thin shell within a distance from the origin, just like the circumstances showed in Figure \ref{fig:high_dimension_distance_distribution}.
-The higher the dimensionality of the data, the further the sampled instance is from the center instead.
+As mentioned in the third paragraph of Section \ref{sec_intro}, the hypersphere assumption may encounter the soap-bubble phenomenon and incompactness.
+They can be succinctly summarized as \begin{itemize} \item High-dimensional data enclosed by a hypersphere are far from the center naturally, which means the normality within a wide range of distance is not supported. \item In high-dimensional space, the data distribution within a hypersphere is highly sparse, which leads to an incompact decision region and, hence, a heightened risk of detecting abnormal data as normal. \end{itemize} In this section, we present a detailed analysis.
+Let the anomaly score be determined using $\Vert\mathbf{z}-\mathbf{c}\Vert$ where $\mathbf{c}$ denotes the centroid.
+The original evaluation of anomaly detection compares the score with a threshold $\hat{r}$ determined by a certain quantile (e.g., 0.95).
+Specifically, if $\Vert\mathbf{z}-\mathbf{c}\Vert \ge \hat{r}$, $\mathbf{z}$ is abnormal.
+This target promoted the location of most samples near the origin.
+However, empirical exploration has found that most samples are far away from their origin in a high-dimensional space.
+Taking Gaussian distributions as an example, the distributions would look like a \textit{soap-bubble}\footnote{\href{https://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/}{https://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/}}, which means the high-dimensional normal data may be more likely to locate in the interval region of bi-hypersphere instead of a simple hypersphere. \cite{vershynin2018high} stated that the typical set, where data has information closest to the expected entropy of the population, of a Gaussian is the thin shell within a distance from the origin, just like the circumstances shown in Figure \ref{fig:high_dimension_distance_distribution}.
+The higher the dimensionality of the data, the more sampled instances are from the center.
+We also supplement the anomaly detection simulation of high-dimensional Gaussian data in Appendix \ref{Related_Proof_of_Bi-Hypersphere Learning_Motivation} to show the significant meaning of bi-hypersphere learning.